vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 The project is very ambitious and multi-faceted.
 It combines elements of DeFi and RWA tokenization to create a novel solution.
 However, it appears to be quite complex on a technical level, introducing many centralized components and potential single points of failure.
 In conclusion, the project would not count as “battle-tested” and it is fully dependent on the founding team.
 Governance is not live yet.
 Decision-making, custody, and development are still centralized and thus rather risky.

-# Introduction - TangibleDAO
+## Introduction - Tangible

 Tangible is a [marketplace](https://www.tangible.store/) for tokenized assets, a stablecoin issuer, and an on/off-ramp service for real-world assets (RWAs).
 Tangible’s marketplace enables the primary purchase and secondary trading of tokenized physical goods, such as wine, real estate, watches, or gold bars.
 When purchasing a good through Tangible, the buyer receives the product in the form of a TNFT - a tangible non-fungible token - which is minted upon purchase.
 These TNFTs represent ownership of the physical item.

-The real item is acquired through one of Tangible's partner vendors, and stored in one of their storage facilities.
+The physical item is acquired through one of Tangible's partner vendors, and stored in one of their storage facilities.
 Each product type requires individual storage facilities.
 A storage fee is charged to the owner of the TNFT.
 For example, the fee for storing gold bars is 1% per year.

 In case of redemption, Tangible collaborates with logistic firms to ensure the safe shipping of physical goods.
 Shipping fees must be paid by the person redeeming the TNFT and are calculated on an individual basis.

-In summary, Tangible allows the conversion of real-world assets into TNFTs, which can be redeemed for the real physical product.
+In summary, Tangible allows the conversion of real-world assets into TNFTs, which can be redeemed for the physical product.
 Their [docs](https://docs.tangible.store/) provide an overview of the process to explain how it works (see image below).

 ![marketplace-process](https://github.com/Lavi54/protocol-research-review/blob/bcd1e3e47bc3345a8418e237dd48ace67a7f768e/articles/TangibleDAO/images/tangible-docs-marketplace-process.png)